The research archive: 200 years of interdependence and colonial history

 Reproductions

-For reproduction of archival materials (images, written materials, photographs of archival materials taken in the reading room itself), please contact the Archives (info@bmarchives.org).
+For reproduction of archival materials, please contact the archives (info@bmarchives.org).
 For images created before 1900, as well as images after 1900 for which the copyright is held by Mission 21, digital copies in higher resolution can be ordered.
 The fee for this is 60 francs per image or 150 francs if redigitization is desired.

-To order high-resolution images, please use our order form.
+To order images from our archive, please use our order form.

 One picture - one story